Click here to review text of state statute (see Conn. Gen. Stat. §36a-701b).

 Definition also includes: (i) taxpayer identification number; (ii) identity protection personal identification number issued by the Internal Revenue Service; (iii) passport number, military identification number or other identification number issued by the government that is commonly used to verify identity; (iv) medical information regarding an individual's medical history, mental or physical condition, or medical treatment or diagnosis by a health care professional; (v) health insurance policy number or subscriber identification number, or any unique identifier used by a health insurer to identify the individual; and (vi) biometric information consisting of data generated by electronic measurements of an individual's unique physical characteristics used to authenticate or ascertain the individual's identity, such as a fingerprint, voice print, retina or iris image.

-Definition also captures: user name or electronic mail address, in combination with a password or security question and answer that would permit access to an online account.
+Definition also captures: user name or electronic mail address, in combination with a password or security question and answer that would permit access to an online account; and precise geolocation data, when in combination with a person’s (1) first name or first initial and (2) last name (as of October 1, 2023).

 “Security Breach” means unauthorized access to or unauthorized acquisition of electronic files, media, databases or computerized data, containing personal information when access to the personal information has not been secured by encryption or by any other method or technology that renders the personal information unreadable or unusable.